tminions/binocularss/docs/crc/feed.md

 # Responsibility:

-- Agregate all the different articles
+- Aggregate all the different articles
+- Have tags to be filtered by
+- Save (to file)
+- Load (from file)
+-

 # Collaborators: